kekuchan/swarmbject/docs/std/arr/Void.md

 * The array of the second subarray.
 * The starting index of the second subarray in the array.
 * The size of the subarrays.
-* A pointer to a "void*(void*, unsigned int)" function that returns a pointer to an element, from the given array, at the given index.
-* A pointer to an "unsigned char(void*,void*)" function that can compare the given first subarray element with any of the second subarray elements and returns an std::Compare value.
+* A pointer to an "unsigned char(void*, unsigned int, void*, unsigned int)" function that can compare any element of the given first subarray at the given index, with any element of the given second subarray at the given index, and returns an std::Compare value.

 Returns: an std::Compare value.